cloudmesh-community/book/chapters/rest/rest-ai.md

 ## Notes

-* Above services can easily be combined together in the backend to accept a model file, together with a prediction input
+* Above services can easily be combined in the backend to accept a model file, together with a prediction input
 * File and to return the predicted output file (synchronous operation).
-But usually, we can expect AI jobs to be long running, hence the services would need to be handled asynchronously.
+But usually, we can expect AI jobs to be long-running, hence the services would need to be handled asynchronously.
 * Additionally, once a model is fitted, users should be able to reuse the model for multiple predictions.
-Hence it is sensible to separate out model fitting and predictions into separate services.
+Hence it is sensible to separate model fitting and predictions into separate services.